walterhiggins/WMPJS/book-outline.md

     > steve crafter
     /js name
     > steve crafter

+Listed below is a table of the most common String methods.

+@@table string_methods.org Commonly used String Methods

 A full reference of all String methods is available online at https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String .